Sponsored by the University of Oregon Historic Preservation Program, the College of Design, and the Ministry of Culture, Trogir, Croatia.

 The first session will be followed by an intersession break in which students will be encouraged to visit important sites in the area according to their interests.
 Students are responsible for their own travel and accommodations during the break.

 The second session will take place back in Duvnjaci where students will further develop their initial documentation and construction work and also embark on individual or small team projects focused on a topic of particular interest.
 Recent projects have included studies of water catchment systems, village organization, roof construction, stone wall systems, regional color, and a wide variety of others.
 The session will conclude in Trogir where final documentation and presentation work will occur.

 The Croatia Field School offers (9) credits in three separate class offerings:

 - Preservation Field Practicum: Restoration and Revitalization Efforts of Traditional Stone Elements on the Island of Brac.

 - Reading Cultural Landscapes from a Conservation Perspective

 - Field Recording Methods and Site Documentation

-The program is open to both undergraduate and graduate students from University of Oregon's School of Architecture and Allied Arts programs, and to students from outside the University of Oregon-- subject to committee approval of the application, stating the relevance of this field experience to the applicant's academic or professional goals.
+The program is open to both undergraduate and graduate students from University of Oregon's School of College of Design programs, and to students from outside the University of Oregon – subject to committee approval of the application, stating the relevance of this field experience to the applicant's academic or professional goals.
 The credits earned can be applied toward either electives or concentration credits in historic preservation, or "subject area” or “advanced technical” electives in architecture.

 Graduate students in historic preservation will have an additional research project to undertake as partial fulfillment of their Internship/ Field Practicum requirement in our program.
-Students from outside the disciplines of architecture and allied arts will work in a collaborative learning environment to acquire the skills necessary to contribute to the educational experience.
+Students from outside the disciplines of the College of Design will work in a collaborative learning environment to acquire the skills necessary to contribute to the educational experience.